The non-perturbative sides of the Kardar-Parisi-Zhang equation: Functional renormalisation group for the KPZ equation

 where the trace means summation over all fields and $\Gamma_{\kappa}^{(2)}$ is the Hessian of $\Gamma_\kappa$.
 The very idea of the Wilsonian RG is thus closely realised through this formalism.
-Of course, in most situations, this functional equation cannot be solved exactly, and several approximation schemes are available to study it, including non-perturbative ones~\cite{Dupuis2021}.
-In the following, we present the most useful ones for the KPZ equation.
+Of course, in most situations, this functional equation cannot be solved exactly, and several approximation schemes have been devised to study it, which are non-perturbative~\cite{Dupuis2021}.
+A key aspect is that these approximation schemes are controlled and can be improved in a systematic way, such that they can provide high-accuracy results, including in some cases the best available estimates by analytical methods~\cite{Balog2019,Polsi2020}.
+In the following, we focus on the most useful approximations for the KPZ equation.